 Hey, there!
-I’m Eva Russo.
+I’m Eva.

 What I lack in roots, I possess in a spirit of freedom.
 My parents urged me to follow my dreams and explore opportunities wherever in the world they might lead me.

-Here, I’ll tell you a little about my passion for the craft of storytelling.
-I was a newspaper photojournalist for about a decade, and LOVED every second of it.
-I told stories for a living through my camera.
-Why it was so awesome was that I got to meet people from all walks of life, and in every situation imaginable.
+During my 10+ years as a newspaper photojournalist I told stories for a living through my camera.
+Working for news outlets from across the country, I got to meet people from all walks of life, and in every situation imaginable.
 Moments of joy, tragedy, resilience, hope, and grit needed to be documented.
 The privilege of witnessing the whole gamut of human experiences was fully mine.
 The emotional connections I felt as people welcomed me into their lives for a few minutes, days, or even months to listen, learn, and relay their stories to the world marked one of the greatest periods in my life.
-But then…I decided to leave my newspaper job to work full-time with my own wedding business.

 To check out my editorial work please go to www.evarussophotography.com